ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 ![Request with asynchronous response](/i/blog/request_async_response.jpg)

-Figure: A call initiated by A, giving data to B. The asynchronous response from B follows.
+Figure: A call initiated by A, giving flow to B. The asynchronous response from B follows.
 {:.figcaption}

 This simple box-bullet-line notation can grow with your needs.
-For example you can start modeling only undirected connections, add data flows by giving your connections a direction and extend even more by adding caller indication with calling sequences later.
+For example you can start modeling only undirected connections, add flows by giving your connections a direction and extend even more by adding caller indication with calling sequences later.

 Of course the entire notation language of the UML activity diagram is at hand for you to model more complex flows.
 Just use the tiny bullet for an enhancement towards caller flow and sequence indication.